-

 The Legislative Decree No. 385 dated 3 September 1993 on Consolidated Banking Act (“CBA”) provides for a complex system of sanctions for the violation of regulatory provisions applicable to banks.
 In particular, some violations are punished with criminal sanctions (such as, for example, the abusive exercise of collection and credit activities), others with administrative sanctions.

-Finally, it should be noted that the Italian Securities and Exchange Commission (Consob) retains the authority to impose administrative penalties on banking institutions that infringe the conduct rules provided for in the relevant Directive 2014/65/EU and related implementing Italian laws and regulations.
+Finally, it should be noted that the Italian Securities and Exchange Commission (Consob) retains the authority to impose administrative penalties on banking institutions that infringe the conduct rules in the provision of investment services forest out in the relevant Directive 2014/65/EU and related implementing Italian laws and regulations.
+In addition, CONSOB is competent to investi-gate and impose administrative sanctions for breaches of the Regulation (EU) No 596/2014 (Market Abuse Regulation, “MAR”), including insider dealing, unlawful disclosure of inside infor-mation and market manipulation.

 -